 - your obligations to manage and monitor the course during the accreditation period.

-If accreditation is granted ASQA will enter the following information on the national register:
+If we grant a course accreditation, we will enter the following information on the national register:

 - course code and course title